-Reunion with Death is a dinner party murder mystery game for 6 to 9 people including a host – download the free introductory pdf file.
+Reunion with Death is a murder mystery party game for 6 to 9 people including a host – download the free introductory pdf file.

 A 15-year high-school reunion, in smallish-town America.
 Former students are gathering in the town's main hotel, ahead of the big party tonight.
 But one of them, former prom queen Mikolette Lukanis, has been found murdered!

-Everyone is being kept under lockdown in their individual hotel rooms, pending a full police investigation.
+Everyone is locked in together in the hotel ballroom where the gala was to have taken place, pending a full police investigation.
 High-school rivalries will re-emerge, old grudges and secrets will surface: along with a heady mix of present-day envy, betrayal, and lust.

-Restock the minibar, put on your complementary terrycloth slippers, hang out the 'Do Not Disturb' sign, and join the alumni of Holborrow High as they prepare for their Reunion with Death!
+Get out your glad rags, consult your old high-school yearbook, head for the complementary bar, and join the alumni of Holborrow High as they prepare for their Reunion with Death!

-Reunion with Death lasts for three to four hours and is suited to an evening.
-It has been written to be played online using video chat – such as Google Hangouts, Skype, Discord, Zoom or similar.
+Reunion with Death lasts for about four hours and is suited to an evening.
+It is often played over a meal – a finger buffet if possible to allow guests to circulate and talk in private.
+And it can also easily be played online using video chat – such as Google Chats, Skype, Discord, Zoom or similar.